 World War Z Class Tier List PvE: Characters From Best to Worst

 Announced in 2018, World War Z is finally out for PC, PS4, and Xbox One.
-A co-operative zombie survival shooter in the vein of Left 4 Dead, World War Z has a handful of classes to choose from when mercing the undead in PvE.
+A co-operative zombie survival game in the vein of Left 4 Dead, World War Z has a handful of classes to choose from when mercing the undead in PvE.

 Currently, there are six character classes, each with 30 unique skills to unlock.
 Consequently, it's definitely better to focus on one class and master it perfectly before trying out the others.